American Barn Owl caught on barb wire – Nikon D810, f8, 1/1000, ISO 500, Nikkor 500mm VR with 1.4x TC, natural light, not baited

 We noticed a car was coming from the east and when it slowed down and stopped it was so amazing that it was Bill West, the manger of Red Rock Lakes National Wildlife Refuge!

 There could not have been a better person to show up on that lonely stretch of road than Bill with his wealth of experience.
-Ron and Bill were able to remove the wire from the Barn Owl’s wing and then we wrapped the owl up in Bill’s jacket.
-Bill had been heading to Dillon for a meeting but he said he guessed his plans had changed.
-He took the owl and headed towards I-15 and said when he got a cell signal he would send someone from the refuge to repair the fence.
+Ron and Bill were able to remove the wire from the American Barn Owl’s wing and then we wrapped the owl up in Bill’s jacket.

 Later in the day we found out that Bill was going to turn the owl over to the Humane Society in Dillon who would then drive up and meet the people from the Montana Raptor Conservation Center in Whitehall who then took it to Bozeman.

 After rescuing the owl from the barb wire all I could think about was the owl and how I hoped it would make it.
-It was so amazing to see a Barn Owl that close, to hold it and see into those ebony eyes.
+It was so amazing to see a American Barn Owl that close, to hold it and see into those ebony eyes.
 But the circumstances made me want to cry.

-This makes two owls I have seen hung up on barb wire, a Burrowing Owl in Utah and the Barn Owl here in Montana plus I once saw a bat caught up in barb wire in the Centennial Valley too.
+This makes two owls I have seen hung up on barb wire, a Burrowing Owl in Utah and the American Barn Owl here in Montana plus I once saw a bat caught up in barb wire in the Centennial Valley too.
 Can I say LOUD enough that I hate barb wire?

 You just never know what you will see when you are out taking photos of birds.
 I’m glad I found the Barn Owl, I just hope it survives the trauma and lives.
-Hopefully I will find out that it did and if I do I will update everyone on the Barn Owl’s progress.
+Hopefully I will find out that it did and if I do I will update everyone on the American Barn Owl’s progress.

 Life is good.
 It can also be sad and perplexing but still good.